stephenpaulraj/microsoft-project/docs/azure/questions.md

 Shipping data -
 Data migration from on-premises to Azure must minimize costs and downtime.
 Shipping website -
 Use Azure Content Delivery Network (CDN) and ensure maximum performance for dynamic content while minimizing latency and costs.

-Issues -
+**Issues -**
 Windows Server 2016 VM -
 The VM shows high network latency, jitter, and high CPU utilization.
 The VM is critical and has not been backed up in the past.
 The VM must enable a quick restore from a 7-day snapshot to include in-place restore of disks in case of failure.
 Shipping website and REST APIs -
 The following error message displays while you are testing the website:
 Failed to load http://test-shippingapi.wideworldimporters.com/: No 'Access-Control-Allow-Origin' header is present on the requested resource.
-Origin 'http://test.wideworldimporters.com/' is therefore not allowed access.QuestionHOTSPOT -
+Origin 'http://test.wideworldimporters.com/' is therefore not allowed access.

+**Question
+HOTSPOT -
 You need to correct the VM issues.
 Which tools should you use?
 To answer, select the appropriate options in the answer area.
 NOTE: Each correct selection is worth one point.